 Human Punishment: The Beginning is ambitiously crowdfunding on Kickstarter.
-With the project, the small publisher Godot Games is sending what the makers say, the much-anticipated prequel to “Human Punishment - Social Deduction 2.0” into the race for success, fame - and cash.
-The start comes at the perfect time: Cyberpunk is more popular than seldom before.
-Andreas Zieseniß, Stefan Bollenbeck, Marko Dorn - the “Godots” - are busy collecting praise for their new idea, which takes place in the same universe as the sequel, but otherwise does a lot differently.
-The creative minds from Hanover told us in an interview why you should absolutely support “The Beginning” as a fan of Human Punishment - and why the coronavirus of all things helped to refine the social deduction element.
+The small publisher Godot Games is sending what the makers say is the hotly anticipated prequel to "Human Punishment - Social Deduction 2.0" into the race for success, fame - and cash.
+The start comes at the perfect time: Cyberpunk is more popular than ever before.
+Andreas Zieseniß, Stefan Bollenbeck, Marko Dorn - the "Godots" - collect advance praise for their new idea, which takes place in the same universe as the sequel, but otherwise does many things differently.
+The creative minds from Hanover told us in an interview why you should definitely support "The Beginning" as a fan of Human Punishment - and why the corona virus of all things helped to refine the social deduction element.

-Waiting for Godot, this is currently the trend in the board game scene.
+Waiting for Godot is currently popular in the board game scene.
 Actually rather: Waiting for the Godots, who are not called that at all, but are called that, and also call themselves that.
 Understood?
-Anyway, the only thing that matters is: Human Punishment: The Beginning is a Kickstarter project that fans are waiting for online.
-The game will become semi-cooperative; it sounds like a direct threat and could destroy friendships and break up regular game tables.
-But: It will probably be a lot of fun too.
-Whether that has anything to do with Cyberpunk 2077, what the coronavirus and why Kickstarter as a platform is far from dead?
-Stefan “Godot”, actually Bollenbeck, revealed it to us in an interview:
+It doesn't matter, the only important thing is that Human Punishment: The Beginning is a Kickstarter project that fans are waiting for.
+The game will be semi-cooperative, it sounds like a direct threat and could destroy friendships and break up regular game tables.
+But: It will probably also be a lot of fun.
+Whether that has to do with Cyberpunk 2077, what the corona virus and why Kickstarter as a platform is far from dead?
+Stefan "Godot", actually Bollenbeck, revealed it to us in an interview:

 Human Punishment: The Beginning - A Universe Grows